andrew-edwards/empirical-dyn-mod/README.md

 ##edmPapers/

 Folder contains .pdf's of papers to be shared.
-Plus some movies and Supplementary Info from some papers.
+Plus some movies and Supplementary Info from some papers (including Ye et al. 2015 paper, but the code for that is resaved and usable in **code/ye15reproduce**).

 When adding papers to be shared, please use the following filename format: